 It’s true that Halloween isn’t that big a deal here in Australia.
 If anything, it’s probably been embraced more by Aussie adults than the kids – you’re much more likely to see Halloween used as an excuse for a party than see kids out Trick or Treating.

 Regardless, that won’t stop me sewing something up for the occasion!
-These little fabric drawstring bags are small and sweet (approx 3.5 x 5.5″ finished) and the perfect size for a little Halloween gift (maybe for a teacher or a special friend) when you don’t want to go too over-the-top with the amount of sugar you’re gifting.
+These little DIY Halloween treat bags are small and sweet (approx 3.5 x 5.5″ finished) and the perfect size for a little Halloween gift (maybe for a teacher or a special friend) when you don’t want to go too over-the-top with the amount of sugar you’re gifting.

 I chose 9″ squares to maximise using a fat quarter.
 Two contrasting fat quarters will give you four bags.

-Sew your 2 x 9″ squares together, right sides facing each other.
+Sew your two 9″ squares together, right sides facing each other.
 Use a quarter inch seam and leave a 2″ gap in the perimeter, 1″ from one of the corners:

 Hint: fold the corner that has your turning gap in it, so you don’t have to worry about sewing it shut.